coderrio/Coderr.Documentation/docs/client/libraries/js/core/index.md

 ### Environment

 Errors during development are normally not necessary to track in Coderr, as you probably are aware of most of them.
-To turn reporting off in some environments, you need to tell Coderr which environment the errors are from.
+To turn reporting off in some environments, you need to tell Coderr which environment errors are from.

 ```javascript
 import {config} from "coderr.client";